-- Check that identNode.idname is declared in the symbol table.
-Its type should be void and kind should be Method. - 2.
-Type check the args subtree. - 3.
-Build a list of the expression nodes found in the args subtree.

-- 4. Get the list of parameter symbols declared for the method (stored in the method's symbol table entry). - 5.
+- 2. Type check the args subtree. - 3.
+Build a list of the expression nodes found in the args subtree. - 4.
+Get the list of parameter symbols declared for the method (stored in the method's symbol table entry). - 5.
 Check that the arguments list and the parameter symbols list both have the same length. - 6.
-Compare each argument node with its corresponding parameter symbol:(a) Both should have the same type. - (b) A Variable, Value, or ScalarParm kind in an argument node matches a ScalarParm parameter.
-An Array or ArrayParm kind in an argument node matches an ArrayParm parameter.
+Compare each argument node with its corresponding parameter symbol:

+(a) Both must have the same type.

+(b) A Variable, Value, Or

+ScalarParm kind in an argument node matches a ScalarParm parameter.
+An Array Or ArrayParm kind in an argument node matches an ArrayParm parameter.